ShaalanMarwan/airline-delay-and-cancellation/readme.md

   python ./processing/flow/etl_gcs_to_bq.py
   ```
 - You can find the dbt files in second the branch called `dbt-model`

-- Extra bonus feedback
-  - Go to your Google data studio and connect your BigQuery with the Dashboard Studio
+- Go to your Google [data studio](https://datastudio.withgoogle.com/) and connect your BigQuery with the Dashboard Studio

 - You can find BigQuery Queries for partitioning and clustering in [code](./DHW-queries.md)